 1. Applications/Websites Must Register to Use CAS

-In order for an application or any website URL to be protected by CAS Authentication, it must be registered with the CalNet Team.
-Before you can start to use CAS in test or production, you need to answer the registration questions at the CAS Registration Page.
+In order for an application or any website URL to be protected by CAS Authentication, it must be registered.
+Before you can use CAS in test or production, you need to submit a CAS Registration.

 2. Login/Logout Standards